 Training of Heat/Frost Insulator apprentices to meet these needs is being done through the joint effort of the Insulating Contractors Association and Local 19.

-Applications are available for Operating Engineers and will be accepted on the second Tuesday of each month from May through October at the information sessions held at the Coloma Training Center.
+Applications are available for Operating Engineers and will be accepted on the second and fourth Tuesday of each month Year-Round at the information sessions held at the Coloma Training Center.
 Applicants must arrive no later than 9:00 AM at the Coloma Training Center, W11584 State Road 21, Coloma, WI.
 Applicants should plan to be at the training site until noon on the application day.
 Doors close promptly at 9:00 AM.

 Education: Provide periodic journeyman upgrading classes in various facets of the painting and decorating trade.
 Excellent apprenticeship program offers on-the-job training through a four year painting and decorating apprenticeship.

 We have a three year plasterers apprenticeship program.